 - Coverage D – Loss of Use

 - While a home is being repaired, Loss of Use coverage will pay for living expenses.

 - Coverage E – Personal Liability

-- Personal Liability covers the homeowner’s financial loss in the event of a lawsuit in which the homeowner is found legally liable for another’s injuries or damages.
+- Personal Liability insurance covers the homeowner’s financial loss in the event of a lawsuit in which the homeowner is found legally liable for another’s injuries or damages.

 - Coverage F – Medical Payments to Others

 - Covers medical bills for individuals hurt on a homeowner’s property or by the homeowner’s pet.

 If you live in an area prone to severe storms or natural disasters, your homeowners insurance company may require you to buy a separate policy for flood insurance or earthquake insurance, for instance.
 The standard home insurance policy is unlikely to cover damage from these events for people living in high-risk areas.

 Where can you find additional Missouri insurance resources?